daos-stack/daos/docs/dev/development.md

 and variables through the `build_*` scripts to produce different binary variants.

+The `build_*.sh` scripts are intended to be usable on Linux distributions in general, including Debian-based distributions.
+The distribution-specific dependency installation and package verification workflows are narrower:
+`install_deps.sh` and `verify_packages.sh` currently support EL and Leap/SLES
+15 package layouts only.
+On other distributions, build dependencies from source or use the distribution's native package tooling as appropriate.

 1. **[`utils/build/install_deps.sh [RPM_SUFFIX]`](../../utils/build/install_deps.sh)**
    installs pre-built dependency RPMs (e.g. `argobots-devel`, `mercury-devel`, `libfabric-devel`) matching the versions expected by the current tree,